-In the last three years, we have directed the majority of our resources to those schools that desperately need proper and sustained remedial action and support.
+In the last four years, we can confidently say that we have directed the majority of our resources to those schools that desperately need proper and sustained remedial action and support.

-Interventions in our underperforming schools include:
+Some further interventions include those in our underperforming schools.
+These include: